Caleres: Business operations

+Caleres operates 900 Famous Footwear stores in the United States.
+The company also distributes brands through retailers, and licensing Dr. Scholl's and Disney brand footwear.

 Executives

-Since May 2011 Diane M. Sullivan has served as president and CEO of Caleres, after joining as president in 2003.
+Diane M. Sullivan served as president and CEO of Caleres from May 2011 until January 2023, after joining as president in 2003.
 She also became chairwoman of the board beginning February 2, 2014.
+In January 2023, Jay Schmidt took over the role of CEO and Sullivan moved into a position of Executive Chairman.

-Rick Ausick became division president of Famous Footwear in 2009.
+Mike Edwards serves as president of Famous Footwear.
 Sam Edelman is division president of the eponymous Sam Edelman brand.
-Dan Friedman is division president of the company’s global supply chain, and Ken Hannah is CFO.
+Dan Friedman is division president of the company’s global supply chain, and Jack Calandra serves as CFO.

 Shoe brands

-Current brands include Famous Footwear, Naturalizer, Dr. Scholl’s Shoes, LifeStride, Bzees, Blowfish Malibu, Circus by Sam Edelman, Rykä, Sam Edelman, Allen Edmonds, Franco Sarto, Via Spiga, Vince, Carlos by Carlos Santana, Vionic Shoes, Life Stride, Zodiac, and Veronica Beard.
+Current brands include Famous Footwear, Naturalizer, Dr. Scholl’s Shoes, LifeStride, Bzees, Blowfish Malibu, Circus by Sam Edelman, Rykä, Sam Edelman, Allen Edmonds, Franco Sarto, Vince, Vionic Shoes, Life Stride, Stuart Weitzman, Favorite Daughter, and Veronica Beard.
+Caleres also formerly managed Via Spiga and Carlos by Carlos Santana.

 As of February 2011, American Sporting Goods Corporation operated as a subsidiary of Caleres.
 Its brands included Avia, Ryka and Nevados.
 In December 2016 Caleres acquired Allen Edmonds, a men's shoe company.

 Company mascots

 Since 1904, Caleres (Brown Shoe Company) mascots have been cartoon characters Buster Brown and his dog Tige.
 Both appear on the company's television commercials.
 In the 1940s and '50s, they became stars of Buster Brown Comics when the company made a brief foray into the comic book publishing industry.
 The characters appeared on the covers of the comic books, and each contained an adventure, such as Robin Hood.
 The characters were revived with an updated, more contemporary look for a brief advertising campaign in the 1980s and 1990s.